 Documentation

 Spectro enables your community members to post anonymous confessions and replies to moderator-configured channels.
-However, for the sake of moderation, confessions are still logged for later viewing.
+For moderation, these posts are still logged for server staff.

 Basic Usage